PramithaReddyK/Deep-Learning-Model-for-Pneumothorax-Detection-CNN/README.md

-# AI-Powered Pneumothorax Detection Using Machine Learning & Deep Learning
+# Deep Learning Model for Pneumothorax Detection CNN

 ## Project Overview
 This project focuses on building a predictive analytics solution to detect pneumothorax (lung collapse) from medical imaging data using advanced machine learning and deep learning techniques.
 The goal is to develop a model capable of accurately identifying the presence and location of pneumothorax from chest X-ray images, supporting early diagnosis and improving clinical decision-making.